Friends are not necessarily friendly, but instead, a cast of recurring characters the party will regularly meet.

 Likewise NPCs from adventures you run can be added to the pool.
 In particular any character your players take a particular shine to or decide they hate.
 It’s a great way to keep fun characters, often developed at the spur of the moment, involved in the campaign.

-Remember that these characters have their own stories, and own things going on.
+Remember that these characters have their own stories and own things going on.
 Their worlds do not revolve around what the players are doing.
-When a Friend appears, take a moment to figure out why they were be here, what they’re currently doing, and how either of those might intersect with the party’s current goals.
+When a Friend appears, take a moment to figure out why they would be here, what they’re currently doing, and how either might intersect with the party’s current goals.

-They should not usually begin hostile to the party, but may be working at cross purposes due to their own goals.
-Allow the relationship to develop across each instance the party encounters that particular Friend.
+They should not usually begin hostile to the party but may work at cross purposes due to their own goals.
+Allow the relationship to develop in each instance the party encounters that Friend.